 Advanced Dental Technology

-Implants are an excellent choice for most patients who are missing teeth because, in addition to looking and feeling like a natural tooth, they also help maintain your precious periodontal bone.
+Dental implants in Saint Paul, MN are an excellent choice for most patients who are missing teeth because, in addition to looking and feeling like a natural tooth, they also help maintain your precious periodontal bone.
 This is incredibly important for your long-term dental health.

 The implant functions like a replacement root, stimulating your bone to continue maintaining itself.
 Without this stimulation, the bone resorbs, becoming diminished and weak.
 Eventually, as the bone becomes weaker, you are likely to lose more teeth.
 Dental implants stop this cycle so that you can retain more of your natural teeth.

-Call Our St. Paul MN Dental Clinic
+Call Our St. Paul, MN Dental Clinic for More Information

 If you are missing teeth, we recommend scheduling a consultation with Dr. Schulte to see if dental implants are a good choice for you.